 The simplest way of describing web development is that it revolves around the creation of apps and tools that run on web browsers.
 These app and tools may be exclusively dependent on the server that created them.
 On the other hand, some of them may only use the server during their initial development or for data storage and retrieval among other things.

 A Look at Web Development’s History

-To understand the present and future of web development, let’s first try to understand its past.
+To understand the present and future of web development, and also know the difference between web design and web development, let’s first try to understand its past.

 The history of web development begun with static web pages and hyperlink navigation.
 Initially, developers would create static web pages and link them up using hyperlinks.
 Unlike today’s websites and web apps, there was minimal or no interactivity at all since these web pages were designed to simply convey information and nothing more.